Salvaged Vehicles in California

 No Record of Title

-If a vehicle's been out of registration with the California DMV for four years or more, it might no longer be in the agency's database.
+If a vehicle's been out of registration with the California DMV for several years, it might no longer be in the agency's database.
 Even if you have all the paperwork, including a paper title or salvage certificate, the vehicle's record will need to be reactivated.

 If you buy car parts or the whole car to use for your custom ride, keep all of the paperwork involved with the vehicle.
 You'll need to show it when you register your custom car.